 I won’t forget my last Christmas day in Sydney because it rained like I was back in England; and not for just a few hours…It poured all day!
 Like the previous year, we spent Christmas day at our friends house in Bondi, I did eat Christmas dinner (I think) and the rest of the day was spent getting ridiculously drunk with all my friends and some strangers at ‘sunburnt’ at the Bondi Pavilion.

 Unlike the first year, where I knew nobody and unlike the second year where I didn’t go, we all went and partied all night all the way through to watching a now routine sun rise on Bondi beach.
 This was the year along with wishing everybody a merry Christmas, I was also saying my goodbyes to the ones I wouldn’t see again.
 It was my saddest Christmas for sure.

 2013 – Vietnam

-Since I left Australia, I had lived in New Zealand, traveled through Thailand and Laos and through Vietnam fully aware that we would spend Christmas day here but had no idea what kind of day it would bring.
-We had got used to Christmas in Australia, now we had this new experience in front of us and we just didn’t know what to expect…As we traveled though Vietnam from Hanoi to Ho Chi min, as well as the Vietnamese experience growing, so was the Christmas build up.
+Since I left Australia, I had lived in New Zealand, traveled through Thailand and Laos and through Vietnam fully aware that I would spend Christmas day here but had no idea what kind of day it would bring.
+I had got used to Christmas in Australia, now I had this new experience in front of me and just didn’t know what to expect…As I traveled though Vietnam from Hanoi to Ho Chi min, as well as the Vietnamese experience growing, so was the Christmas build up.

-We didn’t expect the amount of Christmas trees, and festivities we encountered along the way, we didn’t expect Christmas carols sung outside shopping centers, promotional gifts handed out to locals from shop owners – Vietnam started to feel a lot like Christmas.
+I didn’t expect the amount of Christmas trees, and festivities we encountered along the way, I didn’t expect Christmas carols sung outside shopping centers, promotional gifts handed out to locals from shop owners – Vietnam started to feel a lot like Christmas.
 I would go as far as saying it had a more Christmas feel here than in Sydney.

 That Christmas feeling.